temporenc/temporenc/README.rst

 * **Year** (12 bits)

-  An integer between 0-4094 (both inclusive); the value 4095 (``0xfff``) means no value is set.
+  An integer between 0-4094 (both inclusive); the special value 4095 (``0xfff``) means no value is set.

 * **Month** (4 bits)

-  An integer between 0-11 (both inclusive); the value 15 (``0xf``) means no value is set.
+  An integer between 0-11 (both inclusive); the special value 15 (``0xf``) means no value is set.
 The first month (January) is encoded as 0, February as 1, and so on.
 Note that this is off-by-one compared to human month numbering.

 * **Day of month** (5 bits)

-  An integer between 0-30 (both inclusive); the value 31 (``0x1f``) means no value is set.
-The first day of the month is encoded as 0, the next as 1.
-Note that this is off-by-one compared to human day numbering.
+  An integer between 0-30 (both inclusive); the special value 31 (``0x1f``) means no value is set.
+The first day of the month is encoded as 0, the next as
+  1. Note that this is off-by-one compared to human day numbering.

 Examples: